OliverLysa/observatory-data-prep/README.md

 #### 001_domestic_production.R

 1. Selects SIC codes from the classification table to define which sheets are imported
-2. Extracts relevant sheets in the ONS prodcom dataset, cleans data and put into tidy format
+2. Extracts relevant sheets in the ONS prodcom dataset, cleans data and puts into tidy format
 3. Validation and unknown values estimated
     1. In some cases, values are suppressed